AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/experience-builder/add-a-widget.md

 The Calendar widget will be added to the page.
 Administrator can add other widgets and publish the page.

+>[!NOTE]
+>
+>If no catalogs are selected, sessions from all catalogs will be displayed.

 ## Categories widget

 The Categories widget displays learning content organized by Catalogs, Products, or Roles as categories.
 It helps learners easily browse and find training grouped by topics, departments, skills, or other relevant classifications.

 Administrators add the Categories widget to a page to showcase categorized learning options.
 Learners use the widget to explore training by selecting a category of interest, which then reveals related courses or paths.

+View [Catalogs](/help/migrated/administrators/feature-summary/catalogs.md) and [Recommendations](/help/migrated/recommendations-adobe-learning-manager.md) articles to learn more about configuring catalogs and recommendations.

 ### Add a category widget